ThreeSixtyGiving/standard/documentation/prepare-data.md

 There is a main ‘grants’ sheet which includes the 10 core fields and other common data fields.
 Additional sheets allow for the sharing of further information.

-To download the 360Giving Spreadsheet Template visit: [https://standard.threesixtygiving.org/en/latest/reference/#spreadsheet-format](https://standard.threesixtygiving.org/en/latest/reference/#spreadsheet-format)
+You can download the 360Giving Spreadsheet Template [here.](https://standard.threesixtygiving.org/en/latest/reference/#spreadsheet-format)

 #### Making changes to the 360Giving Spreadsheet Template
 You can adapt the template to suit your needs and make changes to: